Square Kilometre Array: Murchison Widefield Array (MWA)

 The Murchison Widefield Array is a low-frequency radio array operating in the frequency range 80–300 MHz that began upgraded operation in 2018 at the Murchison Radio-astronomy Observatory site in Western Australia.

 Hydrogen Epoch of Reionization Array (HERA)

-The HERA array is located in the South African Karoo Radio Astronomy Reserve.
+The HERA array is located in South Africa's Meerkat National Park.
 It is designed to study highly redshifted atomic hydrogen emission emitted prior to, and during the epoch of reionization.